 Is it just a Catholic 'divorce'?

 No. According to the Catholic Church a valid marriage can never be broken.
 Why?
 Because marriage is meant to image that unbreakable bond of permanent love between Christ and His Bride, the Church.
 The church has NO POWER to break an authentic marriage bond, but she does have the authority to determine--after thorough investigation--if that bond never formed and the marriage was invalid to begin with.
-Even if the parties wanted and hoped for a valid marriage, maybe one or both of them did not have the capacity or full intent to live it out.
+This does not mean there were not many times of genuine caring, affection, and beautiful children.
+Due to SERIOUS REASONS, even if the parties wanted and hoped for a valid marriage, maybe one or both of them did not have the capacity or full intent to live it out.
 One example is when a person stands at the altar and thinks, Well, I hope we make it, but if he or she ever cheats on me, it's a deal breaker.
 I'm outta here!
 In that case the person has decided against the permanency of marriage.
 Their outward "I do" is contradicted (invalidated) by their interior reservations.
-But that intent has to be proven.
+But that lack of right intent must be clearly proven.

 Isn't every marriage valid?

-Not always.
-If it’s an authentic marriage, it has been “caught up into” and become part of the the unbreakable marriage bond between Christ with His Bride (all of us in His church).
-God never breaks His promise, He never leaves us.
-No 'divorce'.
-Ever.
-But at the time the two said "I do", there may have been a grave condition that trumped validity.
-For example, a pre-nuptial agreement holds something back from the other spouse.
+Sadly, not always.
+At the time the two said "I do", there may have been a grave condition that trumped validity.
+For example, a pre-nuptial agreement holds something important back from the other spouse.
 It's a condition that is a counter-image to Christ's fullness of giving Himself to us.
 Most pre-nups anticipate the possibility of divorce and are self-protective rather than self-giving.
 They turn the wedding "I do" into "I do NOT give you all".
 Most people are unaware of these conditions or the effect they have on the couple.